aelyo-softworks/Wice/README.md

 ![Wice](Assets/wice_snoop.jpg)

 Note: that sole part uses Winforms (another framework to avoid chicken and egg effect!) but you can remove that piece of code if you don't need it.
+It's not currently available in Wice AOT.